zephyrproject-rtos/zephyr/doc/reference/kernel/other/fatal.rst

 memory protection hardware, there is no risk of data corruption to memory that the thread would not otherwise be able to write to.

-If a thread is running in supervisor mode, or if :kconfig:`CONFIG_USERSPACE` is not enabled, depending on configuration stack overflows may or may not be caught.  :kconfig:`CONFIG_HW_STACK_PROTECTION` is supported on some architectures and will catch stack overflows in supervisor mode, including when handling a system call on behalf of a user thread.
+If a thread is running in supervisor mode, or if :kconfig:option:`CONFIG_USERSPACE` is not enabled, depending on configuration stack overflows may or may not be caught.  :kconfig:option:`CONFIG_HW_STACK_PROTECTION` is supported on some architectures and will catch stack overflows in supervisor mode, including when handling a system call on behalf of a user thread.
 Typically this is implemented via dedicated CPU features, or read-only MMU/MPU guard regions